vijayvadapalli/Pupil-Technical-Test/README.md

 ## Can be run as a Jar

 `mvn clean install` generate a jar
-I have also pushed on to docker hub.
+I have also pushed it on to docker hub.
  It can be downloaded from https://hub.docker.com/repository/docker/vadapalli/pupil-technical-test

 ### Launching the application using Docker